PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:25:06
+Last updated: 2024-04-02 19:25:39
-Random Quote: While we stop to think, we often miss our opportunity. - Publilius Syrus
+Random Quote: We must become the change we want to see. - Mahatma Gandhi